oguzcanbudumlu/g/notes/radical-candor/README.md

 ### How to be a good boss

 - Bosses are responsible for results.
-They achieve these results not by doing all the work themselves but by guiding the people on their theams
+They achieve these results not by doing all the work themselves but by guiding the people on their teams.
 - Bosses guide a team to achieve results.
 - **Guidance**, **team**, **results**: these are the responsibilities of any boss.
   - Guidance: feedback